ArchNet-1/ModuleShadow/README.md

 2. Clone the repo

-3. Drag and drop Prefab "ModuleRuntime"  from the package
+3. Drag and drop Prefab "ModuleShadow"  from the package into a Canvas component

-4. Join Module PlayerPref (optional)
+4. Join Module Traslate (optional)

 5. Launch scene

-6. Press F1 by default to see project data

-[SERVICES]

-- AUDIO : this service give volume and mute of your audiosource ( by default it will use the attached component)
-- RESOLUTION : this service give resolution size and screen mode of the project
-- PRODUCT : this service give product and company name of the project
-- VERSION : this service give the actual version of the project
-- FPS : this service give the ms and the fps of the project
-- PLATEFORM : this service give the actual plateform developpement of the project
-- GRAPHICS : this serivce give the quality level and the anti aliasinf mode of the project
-- SHADOW : this service give the shadow resolution and the shadown level of the project
+[OPTIONAL]

+By default every text is on the format "key_", if you want to complete this module, add Module Translate and follow the module instuction.

 <!-- CONTACT -->
 ## Contact